roitraining/gcp-demos/README.md

 * Upload zombie photo into the "originals" bucket in your project
 * Show students logs with GCF info
 * Show students blurred image in the "blurred" bucket

-## BQ Demo
-The goal of this demo is to show the price/performance impact of different data structures and BQ features.
-You will run a query that generates identical results against multiple copies of data that's organized in different ways, and highlight how price/performance differs.
-See the readme inside the bq-demo folder.

-## Misc
-* startup script that registers dns record
-* queries from Data Engineering course slides
-* wikimedia demo query